Calculating Scope 2 Emissions

 4. Provides transparency to stakeholders

-Scope 2 emissions are indirect GHG emissions associated with the purchase of electricity, steam, heat, or cooling.
-Although scope 2 emissions physically occur at the facility where they are generated, they are accounted for in an organization’s GHG inventory because they are a result of the organization’s energy use.
+• Scope 1 and Scope 2 Inventory Guidance | US EPA — U.S. Environmental Protection Agency Scope 2 emissions are indirect GHG emissions associated with the purchase of electricity, steam, heat, or cooling.
+Although scope 2 emissions physically occur at the facility where they are generated, they are accounted for in an organization’s GHG inventory because they are a re…

-Scope 2 are emissions that a company causes indirectly and come from where the energy it purchases and uses is produced.
+• What are scope 1, 2 and 3 carbon emissions? — National Grid Group Scope 2 are emissions that a company causes indirectly and come from where the energy it purchases and uses is produced.
 For example, the emissions caused when generating the electricity that we use in our buildings would fall into this category.